 Keen to learn, I asked why he did not want me to turn hounds back.
 He said that this was their time off, and he wanted them to relax and unwind.

 A few months later we were out for our first early morning cubhunting.
 Hounds were held up for a few minutes at the meet and then we move off across a huge stubble field toward our first draw.
-Huntsman and hounds were halfway across the field when out of nowhere came several swallows flitting down and in front of hounds!To read more, a subscription is needed: Click here to subscribe
+Huntsman and hounds were halfway across the field when out of nowhere came several swallows flitting down and in front of hounds!To read more, a subscription is required.
+Log in or click here to subscribe.